Our client wanted Artichoke to design a peaceful and atmospheric space for reading, conversation and watching rugby.

-Following a detailed survey of the room, our first suggestion was to introduce a plaster work coffered ceiling to the space.
+Following a detailed survey of the room, our first suggestion was to introduce a plasterwork coffered ceiling to the space.

 All the panelling is solid European Walnut which expands and contracts over time and with the seasons.
 We made allowances for this during construction and applied finishes prior to fitting so that seasonal movement doesn’t reveal bare timber.
-The library is French polished traditionally using shellac and wax.
+The library is traditionally French polished using shellac and wax.

-The room is entirely panelled in European Walnut which we hand selected from Treviso in Italy.
-The walnut in this region is particularly beautiful and we have well established connections with the family run sawmill there.
+The room is entirely panelled in European Walnut which we hand-selected from Treviso in Italy.
+The walnut in this region is particularly beautiful and we have well established connections with the family-run sawmill there.
 The walnut is finished in shellac which is then waxed.